Close monitoring of digital payments required: Michael Joseph

 There has to be laws and a defined framework around a particular infrastructure through which digital transactions take place.
 In case, the infrastructure gets compromised, stakeholders need to be made liable.
 Having said that, the Indian government should look into laws implemented in Europe and USA and see the legal implications of an infrastructure being compromised.

-An exponential growth in online transactions post demonetization has attracted cyber criminals who can potentially target online payment platforms.
+An exponential growth in online transactions post demonetisation has attracted cyber criminals who can potentially target online payment platforms.
 What kind of steps should online payment companies take to mitigate threats?

 Online payment companies need to conduct periodic monitoring, audit and vigil on different kinds of transactions occurring.
 For instance, if Paytm feels traffic is going to an unknown IP address in China, a red flag can be raised.
 They need to have a complete visibility of what people are trying to do.